We often hear about the environmental impacts of climate change. Less often do we hear about how climate change is affecting human health.

 We:

-- Identify health vulnerabilities related to climate change.
+- Identify and monitor health risks related to climate change.

-- Engage with municipal stakeholders, community members, and the broader public health community to increase awareness of climate change through mitigation and adaptation strategies.
+- Engage with municipal and community partners, community members, and the broader public health community to increase awareness of climate change and health.

 What Matters to Your Health

 Everyone will feel the effects of climate change.
-But the effects will be greater for vulnerable populations.
-Factors like age, gender, health status and access to resources play a role in how much impact our changing climate will have on our health.
+However, some people face greater health risks than others.
+Health risks of climate change are related to many factors like age, income, health status, access to health care, access to safe and affordable housing, and access to a health-supportive community which play a role in how much impact our changing climate will have on our health.

 Reducing Emissions